 - Don’t use gimmicks.
 Just use plain text.

 Email is not dead, it’s thriving.
 At least, provided you have a product or service people actually care about.
-There’s a huge difference between people needing your product or service and them actually having a passion in it.
-For example; fashion is sexy and people have a genuine passion,
+There’s a huge difference between people needing your product or service and them actually having a passion for it.
+For example; fashion is sexy and people have a genuine passion, where-as a garage cupboard has no appeal what-so-ever.